adobe/aepsdk-core-ios/Documentation/Testing/JSONComparisonMigration.md

 Each section below explains the key pattern to look for in your test case when migrating to the equivalent JSON comparison API usage.

-### Default value exact vs type match

-The only difference between the two APIs, `assertExactMatch` and `assertTypeMatch`, is that the default value validation logic they use is exact value versus value type validation for JSON nodes.
-When determining which API to use, it can be helpful to **count how many exact property versus non-null assertions you have and choose the API based on which has the higher occurrence rate**.

 ### Equals validation

 #### Key pattern